ragnarlotus/vue-flux-docs/src/documentation-6/Custom-Transitions.md

          numCols: Math.floor(this.slider.size.width / divider)
       });

-      this.totalDuration = this.tileDelay * this.numCols + this.tileDuration;
+      this.totalDuration = this.tileDelay * this.cols + this.tileDuration;

       this.index = {
          front: this.slider.currentImage.index